gilbertsoft/infrastructure-opsone-dba/README.md

 # infrastructure-opsone-dba (phpMyAdmin)

-Latest phpMyAdmin for installation on an [OpsOne Managed Server PaaS](https://opsone.ch/hosting/managed-server).
+Stable phpMyAdmin for installation on an [OpsOne Managed Server PaaS](https://opsone.ch/hosting/managed-server).

 ## Installation

-In the website details from the cockpit set `ENV` to `PROD` and `Type` to `php72` (of course other compatible values are possible too).
-Check the other configuration values and click the `Save` button.
+### Website configuration

+Browse to the [OpsOne Cockpit](https://cockpit.opsone.ch) and update the settings to the following configuration:

+* `ENV` to `PROD`
+* `Type` to `php72` (PHP 7.1.3 or higher is required)
+* `DB type` to `mysql`
+* `DB password` click `Generate`
+* `Let's Encrypt` checked
+* `Tags` to what you like to have
+* Click the `Save` button

+### Installation over ssh

-Then ssh into the website and run the following command in your user home
+Open a ssh terminal to the website and run the following command in your user home directory:
-directory:

 * `wget https://github.com/gilbertsoft/infrastructure-opsone-dba/raw/master/install && chmod +x install && ./install`

+or for a composer based installation (see <https://github.com/gilbertsoft/infrastructure-opsone-dba-installer>)

+* `composer create-project gilbertsoft/dba-opsone`

-Now the instance is running and accessible over http(s).
+Now the phpMyAdmin instance is running and accessible over http(s).

+### Customize the configuration

-Finally you can adapt `config.inc.php` in the home directory to your needs but it is running out of the box with some default settings.
+To customize the configuration change the `config.inc.php` in the user home directory to your needs.
+A out of the box running preconfiguration is already created.

 ## Update